 The Inhabitants of New-York have been much more concerned in the Transactions, which followed the Year 1688, than in those which preceded it.
-And as it requires uncommon Courage and Resolution to engage willingly in the Wars against a cruel and barbarous Enemy, I should be forry to forget any that might deferve to be remembered by their Country, with Gratitude on that Occasion.
+And as it requires uncommon Courage and Resolution to engage willingly in the Wars against a cruel and barbarous Enemy, I should be forry to forget any that might deserve to be remembered by their Country, with Gratitude on that Occasion.

-A

 VOCABULARY

-OF

 Some Words and Names used by the French Authors, who treat of the Indian Affairs, which are different from the Names of the same People or Places, used or understood by the English, and may therefore be useful to those who intend to read the French Accounts, or compare them with the Accounts now published.

-Names used by the French.
+French.

-A Benaguies.
+Benaguies.